-Special Considerations in Personal Injury Cases
+Special Issues in Personal Injury Cases

-To answer the first concern, Florida provides a statute of limitations of four years for personal injury claims.
-This might sound like a lot of time, but the sooner a West Palm Beach personal injury lawyer from our firm can begin investigating, the easier it will be to collect the necessary evidence and witness testimony.
+How much time do you have to file?
+Florida’s statute of limitations is four years for personal injury claims.
+This might sound like a lot of time.
+But the sooner a West Palm Beach injury lawyer from our firm can begin investigating, the easier it will be to collect evidence and witness testimony.

-Personal Injury Types and Compensation
+Injury Types and Compensation in West Palm Beach

-Some injuries will have a greater impact on your finances and quality of life than others, but any serious injury can justify compensation:
+Once fault has been nailed down, your personal injury lawyer in West Palm Beach will need to assess your claim’s value.
+Some injuries will have a greater impact on your finances and quality of life than others.
+But any serious injury can justify a settlement:

 West Palm Beach Personal Injury FAQ

-What is loss of consortium?
+What is loss of consortium in personal injury claims?